Parthita/train_delay_backend/README.md

 # Train Delay Prediction API

 This API provides train delay predictions for Indian Railways trains.
-It offers three main endpoints:
+It offers two main endpoints:
 1. Get all trains between two stations with predicted delays
 2. Get complete schedule with predicted delays for a specific train
-3. Get live running status with predicted delays

 ## API Endpoints